 - 1. Create an account on the examination portal.
 Once Ahpra has verified a candidate is eligible, the account will be activated. - 2.
 The activated account will enable eligible candidates to register for the MCQ examination through the Examination Portal and pay the MCQ examination fee. - 3.
-Candidates who register and pay will receive a confirmation email with the details of the examination date, testing centre and requirements (including authentication code) for the examination day. - 4.
-Candidates will be required to present the 'authentication code' in the conformation email when they arrive at the Kryterion testing centre.
+Candidates who register and pay will receive a confirmation email with the details of the MCQ examination date, examination centre and requirements (including authentication code) for the examination day. - 4.
+Candidates will be required to present the 'authentication code' in the conformation email when they arrive at the MCQ examination centre.

-Candidates must advise Ahpra of any change in contact details, immediately by writing to cmbaregulatoryexam@ ahpra.gov.au
+Candidates must advise Ahpra of any change in contact details, immediately by writing to cmbaregulatoryexam@ahpra.gov.au